amanpreets01/flask_ML_API/README.md

 Processes:
+  API ref : /get_type/sl/

 1.Run the train_classifier.py
   The model will be saved with name 'iris_classifier.sav'

+2.Run the flask globally or in virtual environment as you wish

+    Note:Dont forget to SET FLASK_APP=app.py

+3.Simply run "flask run"

+4 .Then either use curl to request or use Postman : https://www.getpostman.com/

+  API ref : /get_type/tp
+Another approach is when we want to use any Neural Net as a classifier

+  Logic is the same : save_weights + build_architeture_at_reference + load_weights ------> pass the parameters onto model for classifying

+1.Run the IrisTorchClassifier.py
+  The model will be saved with name 'IrisTorchClassifier.pt'

 2.Run the flask globally or in virtual environment as you wish